-The way a person sees each aspect of their world is affected by their core beliefs.
-If you have negative, irrational, or maladaptive core beliefs, you will have a negative perspective of yourself and your life.
+The way a person sees each aspect of their life is affected by their core beliefs.
+If you have negative, irrational, or unhealthy core beliefs, you will have a negative perspective of yourself and your life.

-Most people are not aware of their core beliefs.
-Being aware of core beliefs helps with understanding your own thinking errors.
-Understanding your thinking errors is the first step toward having healthier thoughts.
-This helps with developing positive core beliefs.
+Most people are not consciously aware of how their core beliefs affect their impression of situations, which makes them draw upsetting and negative conclusions.
+Being aware of how your core beliefs affect you can boost your understanding of your thinking errors.
+Understanding your thinking errors is an important step toward having healthier thoughts.
+It also helps with developing healthier core beliefs.

-When core beliefs are brought to the client’s attention, it puts into perspective where thinking errors may be affecting them.
-It helps them see unhealthy perspectives c in ways they had not previously realized.
+When core beliefs are brought to a client’s attention, it puts into perspective how their thinking errors may be affecting them.
+It helps them see unhealthy perspectives in ways they had not previously realized.

 About This Worksheet

 This is the Core Beliefs worksheet.
-On this worksheet, the client is asked to generate a representation of how they see themselves, the world, and their future.
+On this worksheet, the client is asked to represent how they see themselves, the world, and their future.
 It is a reflective exercise that helps the client see how their thoughts and core beliefs shape their perspectives.

-This exercise is meant to reflect on negative core beliefs.
 By identifying and reflecting on core beliefs, the client can understand how they shape their behavior, ideas, and perspectives around their core beliefs.
-The client is encouraged to use key words and pictures, rather than sentences.
+The client is encouraged to use keywords and pictures, rather than complete sentences.

 This is an excellent worksheet to use with adolescents and adults.
 It can be used in individual or group sessions.
-It can also be helpful in family sessions, when the therapist deems it appropriate.
-It can help in the treatment of anxiety, mood and personality disorders.
-It is an instrumental tool in the CBT process.
+It can also be helpful in family sessions if the therapist deems it appropriate.
+The Core Beliefs worksheet can help in the treatment of anxiety, mood disorders, and personality disorders.
+It is an instrumental tool to use in cognitive behavioral therapy (CBT).